HandfulOfPinecones/HandfulOfPinecones/README.md

-- 👋 Hi, I’m @HandfulOfPinecones and I'm developing my skills in Python, networking and DevOps.
+- 👋 Hi, I’m Patryk a.k.a. @HandfulOfPinecones  and I'm developing my skills in Python, networking and DevOps.
 - 🌱 Feel free to use any resources I'm committing to my account.

 <!---